Struggling to Focus? Here’s How to Clear Your Mind for Meditation

 6. Use Guided Meditation

-If you’re finding it tough to stay focused on your own, guided meditation can be a game-changer.
-Guided meditation is like having a meditation coach in your ear, walking you through the process step-by-step.
+If you’re finding it tough to stay focused on your own, try a guided meditation for clarity and focus.
+It’s like having a coach help you settle your mind with ease, walking you through the process step-by-step.
 You’re not left alone to battle your thoughts; instead, you’re gently guided through breathing exercises, visualizations, or mindfulness techniques.
 This takes the guesswork out of meditation and helps you stay on track.

 There are plenty of apps that offer guided meditations for beginners and experienced meditators alike: